sfgeekgit/ktfh/DEVELOPER_NOTES.md

-# Pizza Delivery Game - Developer Notes
+# Game - Developer Notes

 ## Overview

-This is an incremental/idle game built with the Profectus framework where players run a pizza delivery business.
-The game features a narrative story system with an intro chapter and 4 progressive chapters that unfold as you reach money milestones.
-Players accept delivery jobs, unlock pizza types, hire drivers with unique names, and make story choices that provide gameplay bonuses.
-The goal is to reach $10,000 (currently set low for development/testing).
+This is an incremental/idle game built with the Profectus framework.
+The purpose of this document is to record changes from the default Profectus framework and other important things to know about the code.
+This document is NOT about gameplay, see the game design doc and other docs for that.

 ## Project Structure